AECOstore/bundler/README.md

-# The Shell of the AECOstore
+# Shell implementation of the MIFESTO framework